aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/builtindocumentpropertycollection/_index.md

 **Remarks**

-<p>If the document was never printed, this property will return DateTime.MinValue.</p> <p>Aspose.Cells does not update this property when you modify the document.</p>
+If the document was never printed, this property will return DateTime.MinValue.</p> <p>Aspose.Cells does not update this property when you modify the document.

 ### setLastPrinted(Date) {#setLastPrinted-date-}